Frequently Asked Questions

 A valid ID card is required to purchase medical cannabis.
 Once a Medical Marijuana Use Registry ID number is provided to the patient, the ID card application may be submitted.
 The appropriate applications are found here:

-For patients – Application Instructions for Qualified Patients
+For patients and caregivers – Application Instructions for Qualified Patients

 What are physicians’ requirements for ordering medical cannabis?